HOW TO PURGE YOUR CLOSET QUICKLY

 14. Purge clothes that you have excess duplicates

 If you have 20 pairs of jeans but really only wear 3 on rotation, do you need to keep the excess duplicates?
 Sometimes it’s hard to find clothes that fit so we might buy extras, or in different colour options, but keeping too many duplicates just takes up space.
-Purge your closet if you’ve got too many duplicates.
+Be ruthless when decluttering clothes and purge your closet if you’ve got too many duplicates.